-Early Childhood Educator, Cecilia Ko shares how we can empower the children and prevent themselves from being abuse.
+Early Childhood Educator, Cecilia Ko shares how we can empower the children and prevent themselves from being abused.

-I. Teach children to recognise appropriate and inappropriate adult’s behavior such as shouting, humiliating, belittling or verbal abuse.
+I. Teach children to recognise appropriate and inappropriate adult’s behaviour such as shouting, humiliating, belittling or verbal abuse.

 II.
 Teach children to be assertive